 Betalains and other nutrients are usually lost in the cooking process.
-That way, juicing is better.
+In this context, juicing is better.
 But cooked beets usually contain more fiber than beet juice – as much of the fiber is filtered in the juicing process.
-The best way to go about it is having beet juice with the pulp.
+The best way to go about it is by having beet juice with the pulp.

-Regarding comfort, beet supplement is better.
-Probably.
-Because all you need to do is pop a pill, and you are done (or add the powder to your food, if it’s a powdered supplement).
+In terms of comfort, beet supplement is probably better because all you need to do is pop a pill (or add the powder to your food, if it’s a powdered supplement).
 Also, a beet supplement is far lower in calories as compared to beet juice.
-But then, the beet supplement might also be lower in carbs and fat (which could be good news) and protein (now, that’s bad).
+But the beet supplement might also be lower in carbs and fat (which could be good news) and protein (bad news).

 In terms of nutrients or nitrates, both are similar.
 And in terms of sugar, the juice is on the higher end.
 But otherwise, there is no drastic difference between the two.
-Simply put – if you are more on the move and literally can’t make time to prepare juice out of beets, go with the supplement.
-Or else, the juice is good.
+If you are more on the move and literally can’t make time to prepare juice out of beets, go for the supplement, else opt for the juice.

-No sufficient information in this regard – especially with respect to using beets in large medicinal amounts (55).
-Stay safe and just stick to food amounts.
+There is not enough information in this regard, especially with respect to using beets in large medicinal amounts.
+Stay safe and stick to food amounts.

 Vitamin K can interact with warfarin, an anticoagulant medication.
-Though the amount of vitamin K in beets is not so high to interfere with warfarin, it is not the case with beet greens as they are high in vitamin K.
+Though the amount of vitamin K in beets is not so high to interfere with warfarin, it is not the case with beet greens as they are high in vitamin K (51).